iamsenanur/bakircay-210601011-gd/README.md

  - **Object Movement:** Implement functionality for players to pick up and drag objects using touch or mouse input.
  - **Object Placement:** Ensure players can place only one object in the designated placement area at a time.

-  **Bonus (Optional):**
-  - Additional creative gameplay features, visual polish, or UI enhancements beyond midterm requirements.
-The bonus points are optional and awarded for extra effort, such as adding subtle effects, animations, or aesthetic improvements.

 ---